IRS Form 8911 Instructions

 Frequently asked questions

 The recently passed Inflation Reduction Act extended this tax credit to 2032.
-Eligible taxpayers may take a credit on any qualifying property placed into service before 2033.
+However, this was superceded by the One Big Beautiful Bill Act, which states that taxpayers cannot take this credit for any property placed into service after June 30, 2026.

-For tax years 2022 and earlier, maximum tax credit amount is $1,000 per location, if you had qualifying property at each location and you changed your main home during the tax year.
+For tax years 2022 and earlier, maximum tax credit amount is $1,000 per location, if you had a qualifying charging station at each location and you changed your main home during the tax year.
 For 2023 and later, the base credit is $1,000 per piece of property placed into service during the tax year.

 This bipartisan infrastructure law raised the maximum credit for business and investment use property from $30,000 to $100,000.
 For personal use property, taxpayers may take the credit on more than one piece of property during a tax year, even if at the same location.